 The most important things to consider when evaluating whether a house flipping deal is viable include:

-- Making sure that you have determined a true after repair value using good comps and appraisal techniques
+- Making sure that you calculate an accurate after repair value using good comps and appraisal techniques

 - Creating realistic rehab cost estimates